dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 * <xref:System.Text.Json.JsonSerializerOptions.PropertyNameCaseInsensitive%2A> = `true`
 * <xref:System.Text.Json.JsonNamingPolicy> = <xref:System.Text.Json.JsonNamingPolicy.CamelCase>

-A constructor that specifies a set of defaults is not available in `System.Text.Json` 3.1.
+A constructor that specifies a set of defaults is not available in `System.Text.Json` in .NET Core 3.1.
 ::: zone-end

-## HttpClient extension methods
+## HttpClient and HttpContent extension methods

 ::: zone pivot="dotnet-5-0"